delphix/delphix-ibm-cloud-schematics/README.md

 # Delphix Data Virtualization for IBM Cloud
 Whether your production database lives in IBM Cloud or remains on-premise, provisioning data for cloud-based application development and testing is likely the slowest part of your software delivery pipeline.
-Time-consuming, manual processes for consolidating, securing, and distributing data delay project timelines because dev and test teams are stuck waiting on data to be delivered into test environments.
+Time-consuming, manual processes for consolidating, securing, and distributing data delay project timelines because dev and test teams are stuck waiting on data to be delivered into their test environments.

-Delphix is a DataOps platform for application development teams, providing secure data for non-production environments on-demand to streamline IBM Cloud migration projects and remove bottlenecks from DevOps workflows.
+Delphix is a DataOps platform for application development and testing teams, providing secure data for non-production environments on-demand to streamline application transformation projects and remove bottlenecks from DevOps workflows.
 For more information visit www.delphix.com.

-Delphix rapidly provisions secure, production-quality data to test environments in IBM Cloud, providing self-service controls to version data like code.
+Delphix rapidly provisions secure, production-quality data to test environments in IBM Cloud, providing self-service controls to version and manage data like code.

-Data Delivery with Delphix Virtualization
+Data Delivery with Delphix Virtualization Non-disruptively synce with production data sources, regardless of location.
+Quickly provision as many secure, non-production datasets as desired by application development and testing teams.
-On-demand access to production-quality data ensures comprehensive test coverage.
+Enable On-demand access to production-quality data ensuring comprehensive test coverage.
 Version data like code:  rewind, branch, and share datasets from any point in time.
-Virtualized datasets non-disruptively sync with production instances.
+Refresh, reset or provision virtualized datasets to current date/time or specific point-in-time.

 ### Prerequisites
 - Must have access to Gen 2 VPC.
-- The given VPC must have at least one subnet IP address unassigned
+- Define the VPC subnet, IP address and Hostname to be applied to the Delphix VSI.
+- Ensure SSH, HTTP/HTTPS port accessibility to the Delphix VSI.
 - Delphix software deployment requirements are detailed in [Delphix documentation](https://docs.delphix.com).

 #### Dependencies